zenonet/deconz-client/readme.md

 The app fetches a list of lights connected to your server and allows you to control their state (on/off) and their color.

 ## Demo Mode

 To use the Deconz client, you of course need a deconz server.
 If you just want to test the functionality of the client quickly though, you can use demo mode.
 This is a separate mode where light state is saved internally and you can see requests the client would make in standard output.

+## About Windows Compatibility

+Unfortunately, the windows build is unstable.
+For me, when opening the color picker, it crashes.
+I am not able to diagnose the issue.
+Let's just say windows is not officially supported.

 ## Features: